mthmulders/hyperion/README.md

 In order to make it reachable from the Meter Agent, you will probably need to change the `akka.remote.netty.tcp.hostname` configuration setting;
 it must be equal to the FQDN that the Meter Agent uses to connect to the Core.

+### Web
+There is also a web front-end to Hyperion.
+It is maintained in a [separate Git repository](https://github.com/mthmulders/hyperion-web).

 ## About the code
 Hyperion is written in Scala using the Akka-framework.